bps-github7/Class_Generator/documentation/inline_specification.md

 The comma is needed to seperate ClassA's attributes and methods from ClassB's

-* '>' <rightward-anglebracket> denotes an inheritance relationship between the first operand and the second- in the case of the above example.
-        ClassA is ClassB's parent and inherits its attributes and methods (configurable ***)
+* '>' <rightward-anglebracket> denotes an inheritance relationship between the first operand and the second.
+In the above example, ClassA is ClassB's parent and inherits its attributes and methods (configurable ***)

 * '<p:()>' <packaging-syntax> this is how we differentiate file inlines from packaging inlines. learn about the packaging inline [here](##Packaging-Inline-Syntax)